Greece › Mykonos › Best Towns

 Staying at Platis Gialos Beach

 The beach works for almost everyone.
 Families like the protected bay and shallow swimming.
-Couples like the good hotels and sunset-adjacent dinner options.
+Couples like the good hotels and easy dinner options.
 Younger travelers like the beach bars and easy access to nearby Psarou, Paraga, Paradise, and Super Paradise.
 It is not a wild party beach itself, but it gives you easy access to many beach clubs without forcing you to sleep in the middle of them.

 There is plenty to eat here, from casual Greek tavernas and seafood restaurants to stylish beach-club dining.
 The quality is generally good, but beachfront pricing can be steep in July and August, especially once sunbeds, drinks, and service charges are added.
 If you are watching costs, compare menus before sitting down and ask clearly about sunbed minimums.